 That’s why we partnered with Splashtop to build a tighter, native integration, to make remote sessions a natural part of your workflow while you’re troubleshooting your client’s assets on the platform.
 By integrating Splashtop with SuperOps.ai, you can seamlessly combine your tools and start remote sessions with a single click.

 The best part?
-Splashtop is bundled in with your SuperOps.ai subscription.
+Splashtop is bundled with your SuperOps.ai subscription.
 As long as you’re on any of our paid plans, you can provide remote support to your clients using Splashtop at no additional cost.

-How to set up the integration
+How to set up the integration:

 2. You can choose from four different methods to request permission to connect.
 Here’s what the methods are and what they mean:

-Reject connection after request expires (At login screen, reject automatically): If the client hasn’t accepted the connection request in 30 seconds, or if the user is logged out, the request will be rejected automatically.
+Reject connection after request expires (At the login screen, reject automatically): If the client hasn’t accepted the connection request in 30 seconds, or if the user is logged out, the request will be rejected automatically.
 In this case, the technician will not be able to conduct the remote session unless the client approves the request.

 Reject connection after request expires (At login screen allow automatically): If the client hasn’t accepted the connection request in 30 seconds, the request will be rejected.
 However, the request will be approved if the user is logged out.
 In a nutshell, the technician will be able to conduct the remote session if the client accepts the request or is logged out of the device.